ceramicstudio/js-glaze/packages/cli/README.md

   MODELS  a list of models (identified by names of stream IDs) to extract from the given composite

 OPTIONS
+  -k, --did-private-key=key    DID Private Key
   -o, --output                 a path to file where the resulting encoded composite definition should be saved
 ```

 ### `glaze composite:extract-model`